moka-rs/moka/README.md

 Moka is named after the [moka pot][moka-pot-wikipedia], a stove-top coffee maker that brews espresso-like coffee using boiling water pressurized by steam.

+This name would imply the following facts and hopes:

+- Moka is a part of the Java Caffeine cache family.
+- It is written in Rust.
+(Many moka pots are made of aluminum alloy or stainless steel.
+We know they don't rust though)
+- It should be fast. ("Espresso" in Italian means express)
+- It should be easy to use, like a moka pot.

 [moka-pot-wikipedia]: https://en.wikipedia.org/wiki/Moka_pot